mozman/ezdxf/docs/source/introduction.rst

 CPython version and the latest stable release of pypy3 during development.

-`ezdxf` is written in pure Python with optional Cython implementations of some low level math classes and requires only `pyparser` as additional library beside the Python Standard Library.
+`ezdxf` is written in pure Python with optional Cython implementations of some low level math classes and requires only `pyparser` and `typing_extensions` as additional library beside the Python Standard Library.
 `pytest` is required to run the unit and integration tests.
 Data to run the stress and audit test can not be provided, because I don't have the rights for publishing this DXF files.